rki-mf1/LARRI/README.md

 ![Alt text](images/LARRI_workflow.png)

-In the subway-style diagram below, the green track represents the default workflow.
-The pipeline is modular, so alternative tracks can be followed by enabling or disabling steps through parameters.
+In the subway-style diagram above, the green track represents the default workflow.
+The pipeline is modular, so alternative tracks can be followed by enabling or disabling steps through parameters (see `--help`).
 It is also possible to run the pipeline just for basecalling, without performing the assembly steps.

 ## How to Run